-- 894 Decorative item for the home & photo: decorative item created by the member as part of a 4-H Home Environment Project.
-Include a photo showing how the item fits into the home's décor. - 895 Simple wood item refinished by the 4-H member: Item should have straight lines with no elaborate carvings or turnings.
+- Decorative item for the home & photo: decorative item created by the member as part of a 4-H Home Environment Project.
+Include a photo showing how the item fits into the home's décor. - Simple wood item refinished by the 4-H member: Item should have straight lines with no elaborate carvings or turnings.
 (The idea is to learn how to apply a new finish such as paint, stain, varnish, polyurethane, etc. to a simple wooden furnishing that's already in use.)
 Documentation is to include a "before" photo with explanation of how the item was refinished must be securely attached.
 Examples: refinished footstool, children's furniture, small box, tray, picture frame, bookshelves, and plant stand. - 896 Cloth item for the home created using a sewing machine: Examples: hemmed tablecloth or table runner, wall hanging, pillow, pillow case, throw, embellished towels, shower curtain, chair cover, laundry bag, pet bed, valence, and curtains.
-Unacceptable: purses, tote bags, backpacks, duffle bags. - 897 Invitation and thank you letter/note: Design an invitation and thank you letter/note for a sleepover, birthday party or other occasion of your choice.
+Unacceptable: purses, tote bags, backpacks, duffle bags. - Invitation and thank you letter/note: Design an invitation and thank you letter/note for a sleepover, birthday party or other occasion of your choice.
 Cards/letters may be created with computer software or handwritten.
 Decorations on the cards/letters may be member's original artwork, computer-generated art, purchased or found decorative items.
 The message written in the card or letter is more important than the decorations.
 Write your name and county on the back of each card/letter and place each card/letter in a plastic sheet protector.
 (For the fair, it is best to use a fictitious address and contact information on the invitation or thank you.)
-Envelopes are not required for exhibit other furnishings and color used in the home.
+Envelopes are not required for exhibit show how the accessory is used in the home and a description of how the design and colors fit in with the other furnishings and color used in the home.
 Examples: stitchery or appliqué wall hanging, latch hook items, pillow with applied design (stitchery, appliqué or other media), rug, picture in appropriate frame and ready to hang.